Elijah Hood

-Elijah Malik Hood (born April 22, 1996) is an American former professional football running back.
+Elijah Malik Hood (born April 22, 1996) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the North Carolina Tar Heels.

 Early life

 Hood attended Charlotte Catholic High School in Charlotte, North Carolina, where he played high school football and became an Eagle Scout.
 As a senior, he won the Hall Trophy as the U.S. Army Player of the Year.
-During the season, he rushed for 3,690 yards and 53 touchdowns.
-He finished his career with 8,981 yards and 147 touchdowns.
+During his senior season, he rushed for 3,690 yards and 53 touchdowns.
+He finished his high school career with 8,981 yards and 147 touchdowns.
 He was ranked by Rivals as the fourth best running back recruit in his class.
 He originally committed to the University of Notre Dame but later chose to attend the University of North Carolina at Chapel Hill.